ConservationInternational/trends.earth/docs/source/for_users/datasets/output_data.rst

 To see which of the below layers is contained within a |trends.earth| output file, use the `load data <../documentation/load_data.html>`_ tool.
-When you choose a file with that toool, it will show you a list of the layers within that file, as well as the band number for each layer.
+When you choose a file with that tool, it will show you a list of the layers within that file, as well as the band number for each layer.

 Land degradation (SDG 15.3.1)